CoreMedia/joala/HOWTO_RELEASE.md

 Your IDE might complain on additional git-folders after a release.
 They are located in `target/checkout`.
 In order to make your IDE happy again, just call `mvn clean`.

-### Update GitHub Pages

-Change to branch `gh-pages` and update the page `index.html` to point to the new released Maven site.

 ## Troubleshooting

 ### Fix Version after Release